Facebook’s role-playing game teaches AI to complete tasks by reading descriptions

 - Engage the correct monster in combat

 The researchers leveraged reinforcement learning, a technique that spurs agents toward goals via rewards, to train an RTFM model they refer to as txt2π.
-By receiving a reward of “1” for wins and “-1” for losses, txt2π learned to build representations that capture interactions among the goal, documents describing dynamics, and observations.
+By receiving a reward of “1” for wins and “-1” for losses, txt2π learned to build representations that capture interactions with the goal, documents describing dynamics, and observations.

 The team ran experiments in which they trained txt2π for a minimum of 50 million frames.
 While the performance of the final model trailed that of human players, who consistently solved RTFM, txt2π beat two baselines and achieved good performance by learning a curriculum.
-In the training phase on large environments (10 by 10 blocks) with new dynamics and world configurations, the model had a 61% win rate (plus or minus 18%), and during evaluation, it had a 43% win rate during evaluation (plus or minus 13%).
+In the training phase on large environments (10 by 10 blocks) with new dynamics and world configurations, the model had a 61% win rate (plus or minus 18%), and it had a 43% win rate during evaluation (plus or minus 13%).

-“[The results suggest] that there is ample room for improvement in grounded policy learning on complex RTFM problems,” conceded the coauthors, who hope to explore in future work how supporting evidence in external documents might be used to train an agent to reason about plans..
+“[The results suggest] that there is ample room for improvement in grounded policy learning on complex RTFM problems,” conceded the coauthors, who hope to explore in future work how supporting evidence in external documents might be used to train an agent to reason about plans.